 Lots more photos of Teals under construction and on the road are shown at the Bob Jones Photo Album page of thiswebsite.

 In 1996 Bob Jones sold the Teal Type 35 designs to Norman Durban of Bisley, Surrey, but they agreed that Bob should complete all existing orders, which resulted in Bob building Teals and Teal kits until early 1998.
 Norman Durban, with his son, has competed in his interesting Teal T35 'April' (from the registration number RPA1L) in the Liege-Roma-Liege Rally on the Continent.
-It is hoped by many Teal enthusiasts that production of the further-developed Teal Type 35 will restart, but that does not appear likely for the time being.
+It is hoped by many Teal enthusiasts that production of the further-developed Teal Type 35 might restart, but that does not appear likely.

 Teal Numbers and Prices

 About 30 GRP Teals were built by Ian Foster and his team in 1983 (4 Teals estimated),1984 (10 Teals estimated) and 1985 (15 Teals estimated).
 Bob Jones bought Teal Cars from Ian Foster in March 1986, and completed the first all-aluminium Teal Type 35 in October 1986.
 The total number of Teals ever made is the subject of ongoing discussion.
 Many experienced Tealers feel that during fifteen exciting years (1983-1998) in the Teal world about 160 Teals in all were built; but Bob Jones, who owned Teal Cars Ltd from 1986 to 1996, and continued to build Teals until 1998, recalls a much higher total of Teals being produced, more than double that number.
-Discussions continue, and any information which you can contribute would be most gratefully received.
+Discussions continue.
 What is certain is that thanks to the design and creative skills of Ian Foster and Bob Jones we are blessed with scores of splendid sports cars which are full of character, widely admired and a delight to drive.

 Bob Jones seated in Paddy O'Brien's Teal Type 35 (Paddy is a friend and neighbour, and was Teal Test/Demonstrator driver)

-Prices of Teal T35s vary widely, from around £5,000 for an early, incomplete kit,which are now very hard to find, to £6,000-£9,000 for an early, running GRP T35, through £12,000 to £20,000 for a good aluminium-bodied Teal T35, and up to £18,000-£25,000 or thereabouts for a good T35B Teal .
+Prices of Teal T35s vary widely, from around £5,000 for an early, incomplete kit,which are now very hard to find, to £6,000-£10,000 for an early, running GRP T35, through £16,000 to £25,000 for a good aluminium-bodied Teal T35 depending on spec and condition (though asking prices of up to £35,000 have been seen), and up to £25,000-£35,000 or thereabouts for a good T35B Teal .
 It is emphasised that these can only be very rough estimates, and prices will vary greatly according to build standard, materials, specification, engine type, wheel type,condition, age and mileage, among many other factors - not least the Teal's emotional appeal...
-As mentioned above, a good Teal Type 59 would be likely to sell for around £30,000 - £40,000.
-Prices for classic, rare and collectors' cars seem to be rising again in 2011-2013, and Teals are benefitting owing to the rarity and high price of Bugattis, the quality of the Teal design and build, and their similarity in looks to a fine Bugatti.
+As mentioned above, a good Teal Type 59 would be likely to sell for around £45,000 - £50,000, though asking prices of £70,000 have been seen.
+Prices for classic, rare and collectors' cars seem to be rising again in 2012-2015, and Teals are benefitting owing to the rarity and high price of Bugattis, the quality of the Teal design and build, and their similarity in looks to a fine Bugatti.
 Some garages appear to be speculating on Teals, buying them for a fair price and then asking perhaps double that as an apparent 'try on'.
 Caveat Emptor.